Pratham-Modi/Task2_MultimodalChatbot/README.md

 ⚠️ Free-tier API usage is limited — upgrade for heavier workloads

-🔒 Keep your .env file private (add it to .gitignore)
+🔒 Keep your .env file private (it is ignored by Git)

 ☁️ This app runs fully online — no GPU required locally